-Generations Fertility Care program in Madison, Wisconsin offers microsurgical vasectomy reversal for those men who have undergone a vasectomy and later decide they would like to initiate a pregnancy.
+Generations Fertility Care doctors offer microsurgical vasectomy reversal for those men who have undergone a vasectomy and later decide they would like to initiate a pregnancy.

 For men who have had a vasectomy and later decide they would like to have a vasectomy reversal in order to initiate a pregnancy, there are two primary options:

 - Sperm retrieval

 Fertility specialists will work with the couple to determine the most appropriate method for helping them to achieve pregnancy.
 For a man whose female partner is over the age of 40, or in cases where there is a diagnosed female fertility problem, the fertility specialists may recommend a combination of sperm retrieval techniques and In Vitro Fertilization (IVF) to achieve pregnancy.

 If there are no complicating factors, then a vasectomy reversal may be a suitable option.